Sky Capsule Busan: What to Expect & Must-Know Tips (2025)

 Some of the links in this post are affiliate links.
 If you click on the link and purchase the item or service, we may receive a small commission at no extra cost to you.
 By using our links, you’re supporting us to provide you with free content for your city trips.
 Learn more on our Privacy Policy page.

 What is it?
-A colourful, retro-style capsule ride offering panoramic views of Busan’s coastline from an elevated railway in Haeundae Blueline Park, Busan, South Korea.
+A retro-style, 30-minute capsule ride with panoramic views of Busan’s coastline.
+It runs on an elevated track in Haeundae Blueline Park.

-Best way to enjoy it: Take the capsule from Mipo to Cheongsapo (better views), then walk back via the scenic Busan Green Railway (about a 25-minute walk).
+Best way to enjoy it: Ride from Mipo to Cheongsapo (better views), then walk back along the scenic Busan Green Railway (about 25 minutes).

 What Is the Sky Capsule Busan?